pokulan/Ubuntu-Kernel-4.15.0-20-for-Teclast-F7/README.md

 #### - If everything install fine restart the system!

 ### If you have any problems please write to me: wojtekzom@gmail.com
-### Should works also with different linux distros, but didn't check that yet so be carefull.
+### Should works also with different linux distros, but didn't check that yet so be careful.
 ### Have a nic day!